 What causes insomnia?

 Certain conditions can also cause insomnia.
 For example, Alzheimer’s or Parkinson’s disease, restless legs syndrome, overactive thyroid, the menopause, and mental health conditions such as bipolar.
-A lot of medicines used to treat these conditions can also have a disruptive effect on sleep.
+Lots of medicines used to treat these conditions can also disrupt sleep.

 What are the impacts of insomnia?